content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/6-sql-data-types-and-categories.md

 -   SQL commands are instructions.
 It is used to communicate with the database.
 It is also used to perform specific tasks, functions, and queries of data.
 -   SQL can perform various tasks like create a table, add data to tables, drop the table, modify the table, set permission for users.

-## 3. Types of SQL
+## 3. Categories of SQL

-Five types of widely used SQL queries.
+Five Categories of widely used SQL queries.

 -   Data Definition Language (DDL)
 -   Data Manipulation Language (DML)